 Are there any passages of scripture that teach God inspired every single word that would comprise the First Testament and New Testament canon?

 If view #2 were true, would it cause you to lose confidence in the Bible?
 Have modern theologians placed the doctrine of scriptural inspiration under a burden it was not meant to bear?
-I believe in the inspiration of the scriptures, but must I believe it is without error in every minute detail?
-If there is a minor, inconsequential, non-theological error would it mean I cannot trust the scriptures?
-Again, I assume it is without error in every detail, but even if view #2 were true, it would not dampen my faith, it would not make the Bible less authoritative.
+I believe in the inspiration of the scriptures, but must I believe every minute detail was dictated by God?
+Also, if there is a minor, inconsequential, non-theological error would it mean I cannot trust the scriptures?
+Even if view #2 is true, it would not dampen my faith, it would not make the Bible less authoritative.
 If a date was slightly off, or a number was recorded inaccurately, or a name was misspelled, or one’s understanding of the stars was different than it is today, none of this would change my mind about the Lordship of Jesus Christ.

 I believe that when I am holding a faithful translation of the Bible today that I am holding the Word of God, even if God did not dictate every single word that was written, and even though translations are not word-for-word perfect.